 “It won’t last.
 The defense against this protocol is easy.
 They just shouldn’t have deployed these huge beasts without a way to defend against smaller bots.
 A simple gunner droid can take out twenty of my exobots in less than a minute.
 It just so happens that they sent all of their gunners to the north western mega battle.”

 “That’s not the point.
 You got a step ahead of them.
 That’s all that matters.
 We just need to keep being creative like that.”

-“Yeah well, I gotta get back to this repair protocol.”
+“Yeah well, it feels a lot like luck at the moment.
+But hey, I gotta get back to this repair protocol.”